|

 It is a fact that the black troops broke and ran

-to the rear in considerable
+to the rear in considerable of a panic, which indicates

 misbehavior; but they went in late, found in the

-my's works quite a mass of our own troops unable to
+enemy's works quite a mass of our own troops unable to

-g their formation, and in fact during
+advance, and during their formation, and in fact during

 their advance between the two lines, they were subjected